Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Jared Goff and the Rams' offense appeared unstoppable.
 Goff put on a passing clinic, connecting on a 70-yard touchdown to Cooper Kupp and a 47-yard score to Brandin Cooks.
 In all, he threw for 465 yards and five touchdowns.
 The Rams get the Seahawks' defense next week on the road. -- Lindsey Thiry

 Minnesota continues to have issues with misdirection plays getting its defenders out of position.
-Coach Mike Zimmer took responsibility, admitting to "over-coaching" his unit.
+Coach Mike Zimmer took responsibility, admitting to "overcoaching" his unit.
 The Vikings' pass defense is the worst it's been in Zimmer's five years in Minnesota, and he said postgame that he doesn't know what to do to fix it.
 The unit ranks last in the NFL in defending the pass, and something has to change to avoid deepening the Vikings' hole. -- Courtney Cronin